Frequently Asked Questions

 Catalyst uses Regence employer insurance; it covers medical, dental and vision.

-For the first few months you’ll be responsible for half of the premium, taken out of your paycheck.
-Catalyst will pay for half of the premium as long as you're seeing an average of 12 clients per week over a 3 month period.
+You must work an average of 20 hours/week in order to qualify for insurance, and this can include client and non-client hours such as trainings, marketing hours, etc. Catalyst will pay for half of the premium as long as you're seeing an average of 12 clients per week over a 3 month period.
 The next tier is if you start seeing at least 22 clients per week on average over a period of 3 months --- then Catalyst will pay the full premium amount and you would no longer be responsible for any of the premium.
+You are welcome to cover your dependents, but you would be responsible for their premium.

 If opting out of using our health insurance, you'd automatically get the cash bonus system toward your own insurance (if averaging 12 clients over 3 months you'd get $150 bonus, if averaging 22 clients you'd get $300).
 The monthly cost of the health insurance is higher than the cash reimbursement.